ahmedeltaher/Hadith-AI/README.md

 # Arabic Hadith RAG Pipeline
+Hadith RAG is an AI-powered retrieval and reasoning engine designed for Islamic text understanding — specifically Hadith corpora like Sahih Bukhari, Sahih Muslim, and others.
+It leverages semantic chunking, Arabic embeddings, and LLM reasoning to answer complex questions accurately, while preserving the sacred context and meaning of the Hadith.

 A comprehensive Retrieval-Augmented Generation (RAG) system specialized for Arabic Hadith texts, built with LlamaIndex, Ollama, and Qdrant vector store.
 <div align="center">